Vevo LAZR-XHigh Resolution Multi-modal In vivo Imaging Platform

 Our Latest, Most Advanced Multi-modal Imaging Platform

-The Vevo LAZR-X combines high frequency ultrasound and photoacoustics into one platform for high resolution anatomical, functional and molecular imaging.
+The Vevo LAZR-X combines ultra high frequency ultrasound and photoacoustics into one platform for high resolution anatomical, functional and molecular imaging.

 Expect more from Multi-modal Preclinical Imaging: